Understanding Cold Feet: Raynaud’s Disease and the Podiatrist’s Role in Management

 Self-Care and Coping Strategies

-Living with Raynaud’s disease can be challenging, but there are self-care strategies that individuals can implement to manage their cold feet effectively.
+Living with Raynaud’s disease can be challenging, but several strategies can help manage symptoms effectively.

 A. Keep Warm